 In addition to teaching and being a busy mom, Lisa directs a youth dance and gymnastics program for the community.
 Her dance students perform annually at the Harlem Globetrotters games.
 Lisa also volunteers her time as a cheer coach.
 Lisa loves the energy and positive vibes of race day and is excited to share that spirit with more volunteers at the DelMoSports events.

 Rachel interned with DelMoSports for the 2016 event season and quickly became apart of the team.
-She is a recent graduate from Stockton University.
-Her major was International Business.
+She is a recent graduate from Stockton University with a Bachelor of Science in International Business.
 Rachel has traveled the world and to date can speak 3 different languages (smarty pants).
 Rachel is a well spoken, hard working, go getting asset to the DelMoSports team.
-You will often see Rachel during Registration assisting athletes at the “Solutions Desk” and on site assisting where needed.
+You will often see Rachel during Registration assisting athletes at the “Solutions Desk”, on site assisting where needed and Sponsors Activation.

-Rachel enjoys sunsets at Douglass Park (site of ETC swim), fancy jewelry, snap chatting, and getting her nails done!
-GO GIRL!
+Rachel enjoys sunsets at Douglass Park (site of ETC swim).

 I am a Sports Chiropractor/Certified Athletic trainer with an additional degree in Exercise physiology.
 I have 20+ years treating athletes at all levels of competition from Amateur/High School/College/ and even one past and future Olympian.
 I am also an Adjunct Professor at a local college.
 I grew up in Old Bridge, NJ but I currently reside on the east end of Long Island with my wife and 2 young sons.
 I got into the sport almost by chance when I happened to be at a friend’s son’s birthday party and he asked me to do a duathlon.
 From that point forward I got interested in trying triathlon, and though I had been a runner most of my life for fitness, I welcomed the cross training effect.
 My first race was the Might Montauk Olympic triathlon in Montauk, Long Island.
 The biggest obstacle I have in the sport is juggling my practice, teaching, fatherhood while trying to maintain the necessary training to complete the Ironman distance or just get faster at the shorter distances.